dwblair/riffle_328-design-philosophy/README.md

 <!--<img src="pics/piglet_cap.jpg" width=300>-->
 <img src="pics/piglet_cap_a.jpg" height=300>

-the associated electronics was held in place and sealed by potting it with epoxy.
+The associated electronics was held in place and sealed by potting it with epoxy.

 <img src="pics/piglet_adhesive.png" width=400>